 Weight – Each pallet with freight must not weigh more than 2,200 lbs.
 The weight is distributed evenly on the pallet to avoid excess weight being placed on carton contents.

-Base – Freight or merchandise must be on a pallet, skid, or other base.
+Base – Freight or merchandise must be on a pallet, skid, or another base.
 The base must be easily moveable with a forklift or other piece of material handling equipment.
-If the pallet is made from a wooden material, it must also be free of insects, larvae and mold.
+If the pallet is made from a wooden material, it must also be free of insects, larvae, and mold.